Zuriel Oduwole: University speeches and early engagements

-In December 2015, she formally launched her DUSUSU Foundation aimed at building partnerships with corporation and individuals, to develop the education capabilities of children, but especially the girl child, across the globe.
-As a film maker, she launched her film making 101 Initiative for youths in Windhoek, Namibia in March 2016 and Lagos, Nigeria in June 2016, teaching some of Africa's poorest children basic film making skills, so they have practical skills they can use in gainful or self-employment, as young adults.
+In December 2015, she formally launched her DUSUSU Foundation aimed at building partnerships with corporation and individuals to develop the education capabilities of children, but especially the girl child, across the globe.
+As a filmmaker, she launched her film making 101 Initiative for youths in Windhoek, Namibia in March 2016 and Lagos, Nigeria in June 2016, teaching some of Africa's poorest children basic filmmaking skills so they have practical skills they can use in gainful or self-employment as young adults.

-In April 2016, at age 13, she was invited as the keynote speaker at the annual Maryland State Department of Education's Early Childhood Educational conference at Ocean City, Maryland, addressing more than 600 adult delegates on how she sees the education of future US leaders developing.
+In April 2016, at age 13, she was invited as the keynote speaker at the annual Maryland State Department of Education's Early Childhood EducationaC conference at Ocean City, Maryland, addressing more than 600 adult delegates on how she sees the education of future US leaders developing.
 Later in June 2016, she was invited as the featured speaker as well as a panelist at the annual Women in Entertainment Luncheon, in Los Angeles, California, U.S.

 The Guardian Newspaper, in late June 2016 signed her on as a columnist to share her insight on issues as seen by a younger generation and giving her a section and segment for periodic writing.
-She became a TEDx circuit speaker when she headlined the TEDx Gbagada event in July 2016 as the featured speaker, talking about the inter-connectivity between the past and future generations.
+She became a TEDx circuit speaker when she headlined the TEDx Gbagada event in July 2016 as the featured speaker, talking about the inter-onnectivity between the past and future generations.

-Complexities in our world today need a different approach to problem solving, according to Zuriel.
+Complexities in our world today need a different approach to problem-solving, according to Zuriel.
 For this reason, she continues to speak at universities across the globe, including at Unilag in March 2025, where she believes creativity driven innovation hubs like the MAD House in the University of Lagos are wellsprings of solutions.